appsody/website/content/docs/stacks/publish.md

 3. Upload the generated repository index file to the web hosting service.

 You can now provide the URL to the hosted repository index file to other Appsody users, who can add it to their Appsody repository list then initialise a project using your stack.

+---

+## Next steps

+Congratulations!
+You have now developed, tested and published a stack for use in Appsody!

+Why not learn more about stacks and familiarize yourself with the [lifecycle](./lifecycle) of a stack?